 The extent, if any, to which the fungal mycelium actually kills grass roots directly is unclear.
 However, the mycelium is water repellent and patches of water-stressed dead grass may appear in drier weather.
-As the dead grass decays it liberates nutrients, so that greener-than-usual patches occur next to the dead ones.
-Since the colony is an expanding front it is approximately ring-shaped and therefore when conditions are suitable for toadstool production, these appear in rings.
+As the dead grass decays it liberates nutrients, so that greener-than-usual areas occur next to the dead ones.
+Since the colony is an expanding front it is approximately ring-shaped, and therefore when conditions are suitable for toadstool production, these also appear in rings.

 Colonies expand by about 30cm (1ft) per year, and in large areas of turf may exist for hundreds of years.